 - JIRA Software integration

 - better CI/CD

 Bamboo is the only build server to offer first-class support for the "delivery" aspect of continuous delivery.
 Deployment projects automate the tedium right out of releasing into each environment, while letting you control the flow with per-environment permissions.
 You can connect to your own S3 Amazon bucket and use the bundled AWS CodeDeploy task to deploy.
 Need to bundle your application in a container?
 Use Docker tasks.
 There are agent images to grab, and tasks to let you create your own image, run a container or push an image to a registry.

-If connecting with Stash and JIRA, details like JIRA issues, commits, reviews and approvals follow each release of your application from development to production.
+If connecting with Bitbucket Server and JIRA Software, details like JIRA issues, commits, reviews and approvals follow each release of your application from development to production.

 Get fast feedback

 Define a stage of your build pipeline for compilation and unit tests, then move on to separate stages for longer-running integration, UI, and load tests.
 Tests in each stage can be run in parallel batches, discovering failures and getting feedback to developers fast.